salman-awan/ud858/README.md

 - The 'type' property is a string in the Session class but is represented as a SessionType enum in the corresponding SessionForm ProtoRPC message class.
 This was done to restrict the session types to known types.
 - The 'date' property uses the Datastore Date type to store the date of the session.
 - The 'startTime' property uses the Datastore Time type to represent the start time of the session.
 It is converted to/from 24 hr format when serializing it to SessionForm object

+Following are notable design decisions regarding how the different entities interact and work together:

 - The SessionForm class contains corresponding properties for all Session class properties.
 It also includes a 'websafeKey' property which contains the web-safe version of the datastore key for that session object.
 - The Session objects all have the respective Conference objects set as their parent in the datastore.
+This makes it easy to get the parent Conference object when we only have the Session object available.
 - The Conference class was modified to add a list of all child sessions.
 This makes querying for sessions within a conference much easier.

-TODO:
-I recommend you explain how the different entities in your project interact and work together (including how data passes from API to users).
-Explain why you made the design choices that you did.

 TASK 2: SESSION WISHLIST